microsoft/SQL_LogScout/README.md

 # Targeted SQL instances

 Diagnostic data is collected from the SQL instance you selected locally on the machine where SQL LogScout runs.
 SQL LogScout does not capture data on remote machines.
 You are prompted to pick a SQL Server instance you want to target.
 The SQL Server-specific data collection comes from a single instance only.

+# Security

+SQL LogScout is released with digitally-signed Powershell files.
+For other files, SQL LogScout calculates a SHA512 hash and compares it to the expected value of each file.
+If the stored hash does not match the calculated hash on disk, then SQL LogScout will not run.

 # Test Suite